chanchan098/Docs/operation/ops-1-k8s-concepts.md

 an EndpointSlice contains references to a set of network endpoints.

+*Services, Load Balancing, and Networking/concepts*
-# DNS for Services and Pods - Services, Load Balancing, and Networking
+# DNS for Services and Pods

 Kubernetes creates DNS records for Services and Pods.
 You can contact Services with consistent ***DNS names*** instead of IP addresses.

-Kubelet configures Pods' DNS so that running containers can lookup Services by name rather than IP.
+Kubelet configures Pods' DNS so that *running containers* can lookup Services by name rather than IP.

 Services defined in the cluster are assigned DNS names.
 By default, a client Pod's DNS search list includes the Pod's own namespace and the cluster's default domain.